-Task Force Recommendation 1: Establish state general revenue funds for railroads and rail access.
-The Task Force recommends that state general revenue investment in Class I and short line (Class II/III) railroads be similar to neighboring states.
+Task Force Recommendation 1: Establish state general revenue funds in short line railroads.
+The Task Force recommends that state general revenue investment in short line railroads be similar to neighboring states.
 For example, Nebraska provided \$10 million in funding as part of the Rural Project Act in 2021, and has proposed funding \$50 million in 2022 (LB788).
 Kansas allocates \$10 million annually for transportation investments, \$5 million annually for loans and grants to short line railroads, and \$100 million for economic development grants.
-It is recommended that Missouri align its funding for railroads and rail access to industrial sites with similar levels to its peer states to encourage broader access to freight rail services throughout the state.
+It is recommended that Missouri align its funding for short line railroads with similar levels to its peer states.